intel/llvm/sycl/doc/SharedLibraries.md

 allows to link device code dynamically at runtime, such as in the scenarios above.

-## Requirements:
+## Requirements
-User's device code that consists of some device API (`SYCL_EXTERNAL` functions), is compiled into some form and it is not linked statically with device code of application.
-It can be a shared library with embedded device image or a separate device image supplied with properties attached.
+User's device code can be compiled into some form and not linked statically with device code of application.
+It can be embedded as a device image into a shared library or supplied as a separate device image with attached properties.
 This code is linked dynamically at run time with device image of a user's application in order to resolve dependencies.
 For this combination the following statements must be true:

 The presented dynamic device code linkage mechanism must: